2025 Volunteer of the Year Awards

 • Look to the long haul: Don’t expect to have everything hunky-dory immediately, and don’t expect people to let you run the place on your first day

-• Play to your strengths: You’ve got specialist skills and things you’re particularly good at.
-Make sure the group knows what they are so that they can put you where you’re most needed
+• Play to your strengths: If you’ve got specialist skills and things you’re particularly good at, make sure the group knows what they are so that they can play to your strengths

 • The first time is the hardest: You don’t have to confine yourself to one community group.
 Widen your horizons and lend a hand over the road as well.